gfscott/eleventy-plugin-embed-everything/README.md

 Maecenas non velit nibh.
 Aenean eu justo et odio commodo ornare.
 In scelerisque sapien at.
 ```

+The same principle applies to the other supported services.

 ### Result:

 ![Rick Astley performing “Never gonna give you up”](https://user-images.githubusercontent.com/547470/73130266-2b8c2980-3fc3-11ea-8a8c-7994175a8490.jpg)